The Fire Risks I Didn’t Take Seriously (Until One Almost Happened)

 We may earn commission from links on this page, but we only recommend products we love.
 Promise.

-Common Fire Hazards and How to Mitigate Them
+Common Fire Hazards & How to Avoid Them

 Faulty Wiring and Electrical Fires

 If you're living in an older home, faulty wiring might be something you need to consider.
-Aging electrical systems aren't always equipped to handle the number of electronics we use today.
+Older homes were not built for the amount of electronics we plug in now.
 Over time, wires can deteriorate, increasing the risk of an electrical fire.

 Signs to look for: